achedeuzot/django-envconf/README.rst

     env = Env(  # Set default values and casting DEBUG=(bool, False)
     )
-    env.read_dot_env()  # Tries to read the `.env` file which is next to the `manage.py` script.
+    env.read_env()  # Tries to read the `.env` file which is next to the `manage.py` script.
                     # It's probably better to give the path to be sure it'll read the correct file.

 2. Create a ``.env`` file at the root of your project